Skip to content

 ~Vonda Vaden Bates, 10th Dot Transformations

-Bayo Akomolafe’s work on Vunja has also deeply inspired our orientation toward shadow work.
+Bayo Akomolafe’s work on Vunja also deeply inspired our orientation toward shadow work.

 "'Vunja' is a Swahili word that marks the site of strange ruptures but then invites celebration and dance with/in those cracks.
 You can think of 'Vunja' as breakdance - the dance that breaks and the breaks that instigate dances.
 In a profound sense, Vunja is what Blackness seeks: breakages, openings in the coherence and purity of the master, cracks in the veneer of confidence, rifts in the vast territorial 'body' of the Man.
 We believe these cracks are sites of excess where things spill over, and new forms of becoming together might be cultivated.
 Vunja is a political and spiritual technology for gathering together, assembling things in a queer way, for performing research.